Asif Ali Zardari: Rise to presidency

 Presidential elections were held within three weeks after the departure of Musharraf.
 Zardari vowed to pursue an unpopular campaign against tribal militancy in Pakistan and had the support of the United States.
 He claimed he had a London business school degree to satisfy a prerequisite for the presidency, but his party did not produce a certificate.
 He was endorsed by the PPP and the Muttahida Qaumi Movement (MQM) for the presidency.
 The PML-N nominated former justice Saeed-uz-Zaman Siddiqui, while the PML-Q put forth Mushahid Hussain Sayed.
 Zardari won a majority in the Electoral College with 481 of 702 votes.
 He was elected president on 6 September 2008.

-President of Pakistan
+First presidency (2008–2013)

 Initial days

 At the inauguration on 9 September 2008, Afghan President Hamid Karzai was a guest of honour, which was a signal for much closer cooperation between the two nations in addressing the tribal insurgency along the Afghanistan-Pakistan border.
 After the election, Zardari promised to approve the constitutional provision that removed the President's power to dismiss Parliament, but public scepticism remained on whether he would actually carry out his promise.
 His economic competence was questioned after allegations that he had raised grain procurement prices through inflationary subsidies and scrapped the capital gains tax.
 His first parliamentary speech was overshadowed by 20 September Islamabad Marriott Hotel bombing.
 A few days later, he went to the United Nations Headquarters in New York City on his first overseas trip as president.